RedGreenBlue09/RedGreenBlue09/README.md

 ### Me in a nutshell:

   - 👨 Random guy on the internet.
-  - 🔥 Hobby: Exploring softwares & programming.
+  - 🔥 Hobby: Exploring softwares, programming & math.
 Music as well!
   - ✏️ I know: Batch file, C, C++.
 I learned them by myself.

 ### Detailed Information: